google/mesop/docs/comparison.md

 Streamlit provides a set of pre-styled components with limited UI customizability using [themes](https://docs.streamlit.io/develop/concepts/configuration/theming).
 Streamlit offers pre-styled components with customization primarily through themes, prioritizing consistency and ease of use over flexibility.

-In addition to providing, Material-themed components, Mesop provides a low-level [Style](./api/style.md) that exposes CSS properties through a Python API.
+In addition to providing Material-themed components, Mesop offers a low-level [Style](./api/style.md) that exposes CSS properties through a Python API.
 Mesop currently provides [limited theming support](./guides/theming.md) with dark theming, but doesn't yet [support theming to other colors](https://github.com/google/mesop/issues/669).

 ### Components

-While Streamlit and Mesop contain many similar standard components (e.g. form, table, chat), Streamlit has a larger set of built-in components, particularly for data science use cases such as data visualization.
+Both Streamlit and Mesop offer a range of standard components (e.g., forms, tables, chat interfaces), with Streamlit providing a larger set of built-in components, especially for data science use cases like data visualization.

+Streamlit supports [custom components](https://docs.streamlit.io/develop/concepts/custom-components/intro) rendered in iframes for isolation.
+It offers first-class support for React components and can accommodate other frameworks through a framework-agnostic template.

+Mesop enables creating custom [web components](https://google.github.io/mesop/web_components/) based on open web standards, facilitating interoperability with components from different frameworks like React, Lit and others.
+Mesop web components are rendered in the same frame as the rest of the Mesop app which provides more flexibility but less isolation.

-Streamlit has a larger ecosystem of community-developed components, while Mesop has a more nascent community.
+Streamlit has a more established ecosystem of community-developed components, while Mesop's community and component ecosystem are still developing.

 ## Gradio